BanementI/ss13-vox/README.md

 TTS-based announcer inspired by Half Life's announcement system.

-**This project was originally written in 2013 when I was still learning python, so it's a bit rough around the edges.** I am slowly trying to improve the code.
+**This project was originally written in 2013 when the original creator was still learning python, so it's a bit rough around the edges.**

-**I AM UNABLE TO GET THIS WORKING ON UBUNTU 22.04 LTS DUE TO A PROBLEM WITH UBUNTU AND VIRTUALBOX.**  Please be patient while I work on this.
+This has been tested on WSL2 Ubuntu.
+You don't need a whole VM for it, look into Windows Subsystem for Linux.

 ## Installing

-**This system has only been tested on Ubuntu 20.04 (focal).** Therefore, this should be installed and run on an Ubuntu system.
-A VM (such as VMWare, VirtualBox, or Xen) is recommended, but not necessary.

-1. Run `sudo apt install python3 && pip3 install -U poetry && poetry install --no-root` to install and configure Python 3 for Ubuntu.
+1. Clone this repository, duh.

+### Automated Installation
-1. Run `sudo python3 setup.py` to install and configure SoX, Festival, and oggenc.
+1. Run `sudo bash setup.sh`

-  * NOTE: During the install process, setup.py will download and install operating system packages, and install new Festival voices.
+### Manual Installation
+1. Run `apt install festival festlex-cmu festlex-poslex festlex-oald festvox-rablpc16k libestools2.5 unzip sox vorbis-tools ffmpeg python3 python3-pip -y` to get all the damned packages you need.
+3. Go into `hts_tmp` then do `for f in *.tar.*; do tar -xvf "$f"; done` (this loops through every directory. alternatively just unzip it all yourself, all goes into lib/)
+4. While still in `hts_tmp`, do `sudo cp -r lib/voices/us /usr/share/festival/voices/`
+5. You can't avoid using scripts, buddy.
+Exit out of `hts_tmp` and do `sudo bash fix.sh`.
+6. You're done!

 ## Generating Sounds

-### /vg/-based Servers
+### /vg/-based Servers (UNTESTED)
+1. Open `config.yml`
+1. Change `codebase` to `vg` so it'll generate the correct code for your server.
 Simply edit `wordlists/vg` to taste, and run generate.sh.

 Everything you need will end up in `dist/`.
 Note that old HL VOX sounds like `beep`, `bloop`, etc are not included and are expected to be in `sound/vox/`.